i8sumPi/diagrams/README.md

 ## Resources
 An example with comments: http://kiraprograms.com/diagramsHowTo.js.<br>
 Use this without downloading it, or use this link: http://kiraprograms.com/diagrams.js.
+# Save the end result
+There are 2 ways of doing this:
+1. Take a screenshot of the computer screen.
+2. Right click the image and choose *Save image as...* or *Copy image*.
 # Setting up the screen:
 Change the pixel size to 100 (1 pixel becomes 100 pixels): <br>
 ```javascript